-Institution Mixte de SOPUDEP is a K-12 school serving approximately 750 students.
-In 2001 SOPUDEP was given a two-story burnt-out mansion to use as a school and in 2002 they opened their doors with initial enrollment at 140 students.
-Today, enrollment is around 750 students with 67 staff.
-It is free for students and provides free meals for both students and the local community.
-In addition to quality academics, they also provide vocational training programs in tailoring, carpentry, electronics, among other professions.
+In 2001, community members in Port au Prince were given a two-story burnt-out mansion to use as a school and in 2002 they opened their doors to 140 students from impoverished households.
+Today, Institution Mixte de SOPUDEP is a K-12 school serving approximately 800 students.
+There are no fees to attend and they provide free meals for both students and the local community.
+In addition to quality academics, SOPUDEP offers evening vocational training programs for adults in tailoring, carpentry, electronics, and other professions.

-World Centric has been supporting SOPUDEP since 2011, including the construction of the New School with 20 classrooms which will serve an additional 1000 students.
-With the profits of fiscal year 2016, 2017 and 2018 we have covered the staff salaries for the school.
+World Centric has been supporting SOPUDEP since 2011, including the construction of a second campus, "The New School", with 20 classrooms which will serve an additional 1000 students.
+With the profits of fiscal year 2016-Present we have covered the staff salaries for the school.

 SOPUDEP’s approach to education is unique in Haiti: no child is turned away for lack of funds.
 An example of this is the 150 street children that attend the afternoon session five-days a week.
 Director Réa Dol’s mission is to expose students to a well-rounded education, both book-based and experiential.
 Her students learn that, in order to prosper as a society, they must practice equality and be active participants in the country’s healing.
 As SOPUDEP’s students step out into the world, roots of peace, equality, and prosperity will grow for future generations.

-*Due to COVID-19, children have not been able to attend school in-person since March 2020.
+Due to COVID-19, political unrest, and a series of kidnappings, children have not been able to attend school consistently since March 2020.
 Since most households do not have wifi and access to electricity is limited (many households can only purchase a few hours of electricity each week) online learning is a challenge.
 Teachers have been recording and sending their lessons via whatsapp.
-The operations staff have been purchasing food stables and delivering them to the most vulnerable students' families.
+The operations staff have been purchasing food stables and delivering them to the students' families.

 Increase in health due to access to clean water and food at school.

-Support the women’s groups that operate at the school: micro-credit and vocational training.
+Support for adult groups that operate at the school: micro-credit and vocational training.